All you need to know

 Plants also grow more resilient in an environment rich in carbon dioxide.
 This is because they need fewer pores in the leaves to take up the carbon dioxide they need, and thereby also loose less water through evaporation.
 In that way they can survive more arid environments than otherwise.

-According to Boston university the Earth has become 30% greener in the last 35 years because of rising levels of atmospheric carbon dioxide:
+According to Boston university most of the Earth has become significantly greener of rising levels of atmospheric carbon dioxide between 1982 and 2015:

 The Planet seems to be thriving thanks to human emissions!
 Crop yields have also increased quite remarkably (partly because of fossil fuels used for machines and fertilisers: